 With its Australian data centre, you’d expect Netregistry to offer blazing fast speeds in the southern hemisphere.
 But our tests tell a different story.
 Though Netregistry might have been around for decades, we found it was light years behind the competition for performance.
-When you can get superb performance on Hostinger’s shared hosting plans, which also cost less, there doesn’t seem to be a reason to bother.

 But is that bad performance a total deal breaker?
 What are Netregistry’s redeeming features, if it has any?
 In any case, don’t sign up for a five-year contract until you’ve read this review.

 Netregistry is a hosting dinosaur, as it’s been around for decades.
 The company is entirely based in Australia, with offices in Sydney, Melbourne, and Brisbane.
 Its data centre is Australian too.

 The company has about half a million customers, many of them small businesses.
 As you can see, affordable hosting is the name of the game.

 At Netregistry, there are only shared hosting and VPS hosting packages to choose from.
 There are no modern managed WordPress or cloud hosting plans here.
 But is Netregistry’s hosting really prehistoric, or is it a “clever girl” in the end? *

 I signed up for Netregistry and created a real, live website to test it out.
 I used its cheapest plan, cPanel Starter, and well… there are definitely some missing features you need to be aware of.
 Before you jump into any long-term commitments, you might want to check out Hostinger’s latest deals.

 * For anyone who hasn’t seen it, that would be a Jurassic Park reference.